Listen to the intro:

 (This is based on actual events.
 Google ‘the London Beer Flood’.)

-Technically you’re not covered, but if you have Accidental Death Benefit you’re automatically covered for up to €150,000 should you die in an accident.
+Technically you’re not covered, but if you have an Accidental Death Benefit, you’re automatically covered for up to €150,000 should you die in an accident.

 As a dad, I know this one is grim.

-Basically: if you forget/can’t make a payment and your policy is then cancelled, the insurer gives you the option to pay the arrears within a certain time.
-If you do they’ll put you back on cover or even pay out if a death had occurred when premiums were missed.
+If you forget/can’t make a payment and your policy is cancelled, the insurer allows you to pay the arrears within a certain time.
+If you do, they’ll put you back on the cover or even pay out if a death had occurred when premiums were missed.

 This one is gas.

-So let’s say you’re getting a mortgage with someone who you’re just not that sure about.
+So let’s say you’re getting a mortgage with someone you’re unsure about.
 Maybe it’s grand, but you don’t know if ‘grand’ is enough for you.

 Separation Cover would let you cover your bases.
 Basically, if needs must, you have an out on a joint policy where you can split it into two single plans, without having to answer any medical questions.

-A consideration if you don’t actually think your relationship will outlast your mortgage.
+A consideration if you don’t think your relationship will outlast your mortgage.

 That one is on you, buckaroo.